22 Quick and Easy Recipes in 30 Minutes (or less) + 5 Chef Secrets To Make You A Better Cook!

 This post may contain affiliate links.
 Read my full disclosure policy.

-This easy BBQ chicken is absolutely loaded with smoky barbecue flavor.
+Fire up the grill—this easy BBQ chicken is absolutely brimming with rich, smoky barbecue flavor.

 Photo by Alexandra Grablewski (Chronicle Books, 2018)